gdiaz384/py3TranslateLLM/README.md

 1. If applicable, extract py3TranslateLLM to a directory that supports arbitrary file execution.
 1. Open an administrative command prompt.
 1. `cd /d py3TranslateLLM`  #change directory to enter the `py3TranslateLLM` folder.
-6. `pip install -r requirements.txt`
+6. `pip install -r resources/requirements.txt`
 7. `python py3TranslateLLM.py --help`

 Install/configure these other projects as needed:
 - DeepL:
-    - [DeepL API](//www.deepl.com/pro?cta=header-pro) support is implemented using their [Python library](//pypi.org/project/deepl) which was installed with:
+    - [DeepL API](//www.deepl.com/pro?cta=header-pro) support is implemented using their [Python library](//pypi.org/project/deepl).
+        - It can be installed with:
-        - `pip install -r requirements.txt` but it can be installed separately with:
+            - `pip install -r resources/requirements.txt` or separately with:
-        - `pip install DeepL`
+            - `pip install deepl`
         - Usage of the DeepL API, both Free and Pro, requires an [account](//www.deepl.com/login) and credit card verification.
+        - For the DeepL API, an API key is needed.
+It must be in one of the following places:
+            - TODO: Put stuff here.
     - [DeepL Web](//www.deepl.com/translator) and DeepL's [native clients](//www.deepl.com/en/app) do not seem to have usage limits, and the Windows client at least does not require an account.
 They might do IP bans after a while.
     - All usage of DeepL's translation services and is governed by their [Terms of Use](//www.deepl.com/en/pro-license).
-    - For the DeepL API, an API key is needed.
-It must be in one of the following places:
-        - TODO: Put stuff here.
 - LLM support is currently implemented using the KoboldCPP's API which requires KoboldCPP:
     - CPU/Nvidia GPUs: [KoboldCPP](//github.com/LostRuins/koboldcpp), [FAQ](//github.com/LostRuins/koboldcpp/wiki).
     - AMD GPUs: [KoboldCPP-ROCM](//github.com/YellowRoseCx/koboldcpp-rocm).